fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

   * LinkedBlockingQueue - FIFO
   * PriorityBlockingQueue - Priority-ordered
 * SynchronousQueue - No storage space (size=0).
 Producer blocks until consumer is available.
-* Semaphore - Explained below
+* Semaphore
 * Blocking Deque (double-ended queue)
   * Deque & Blocking Deque are good for "work stealing pattern" which is better than producer-consumer pattern.

 # Synchronizers

 Synchronizer is any object that keeps the shared mutable data consistent.
-Don't need it if we can make immutable or unshared data.
+We don't need them if we can make data immutable or unshared.

 > Note: Blocking Queue is both collection and a synchronizer